 A Complete Guide To Par Rates

 A par rate is the special mortgage interest rate that any given financial lender will charge you as the borrower for access to a specific loan product.

 It’s a crucial piece of information to have for most borrowers, as it essentially describes the lending interest rate for a loan that you can obtain without any lender credit or discount points applied.
 (In other words, it’s how much interest on your home mortgage you can expect to pay.)

 A par rate will influence your monthly mortgage payment, how much you can expect to lay out in annual housing expenses, the total loan amount you pay for borrowing and more.
-Read on to find out more about how it works in practice.
+Read on to find out more about how par rate works in practice.

-A par rate is the cost of your interest rate before expenses such as a Yield Spread Premium (YSP) and any origination fees are included.
-Put simply, it is the rate on a mortgage loan that you can expect to receive based on the type of loan you’ll be signing up for and your credit history – unadjusted by any factors that would pay down (i.e., lower) your interest rate.
+A par rate is the cost of your interest rate before expenses such as any origination fees are included.
+Put simply, it is the rate on a mortgage loan that you can expect to receive based on the type of loan you’ll be signing up for and your credit history – unadjusted by any factors that would pay down (or lower) your interest rate.

-To obtain your par rate, you don’t have to secure any credit from the lender or pay any discount points (i.e., one-time fees paid to the lender to lower your interest rate and monthly payment) as a borrower.
+To obtain your par rate, you don’t have to pay any discount points (the one-time fees paid to the lender to lower your interest rate and monthly payment) as a borrower.

 Before applying for a home mortgage, it’s important to establish a good credit score and history.
 These factors will influence the type of mortgage you’ll be able to apply for, and the par rate that you’ll be eligible to receive.